 In most cases, the name of a PyCharm project is the same as the name of its root folder, so the easiest way to change the name of a project is just rename its root folder.

 In this case however you have to re-configure access to the server so that the server root is mapped to the new project root name.
 To avoid these additional steps, you can change the name of the project but have its root folder name preserved.

 Right-click the root folder of your project and selectfrom the context menu or press Shift+F6.

 In the dialog that opens, choose the rename strategy.

 If the project name is the same as the name of its root folder, select Rename directory.
 PyCharm will perform the Rename refactoring so that all the references to the directory throughout the code remain valid.

-Of course, you can rename the root folder and update the mapping in the server configuration accordingly, see Configuring Synchronization with a Web Server for details.
+Of course, you can rename the root folder and update the mapping in the server configuration accordingly, see Configure synchronization with a Web server for details.